RoboPhred/autoccultist/readme.md

 ## Installation

-This mod uses BepInEx 5.2.
+This mod uses the Cultist Simulator built in dll mod loading.

-- Install the x86 version of BepInEx [version 5.2](https://github.com/BepInEx/BepInEx/releases/tag/v5.2) or later by extracting the zip file into your Cultist Simulator install location
-- Run the game once, to let BepInEx create its folder structure.
-- Extract the autoccultist folder from the download into `Cultist Simulator/BepInEx/Plugins`
+To use it, you will have to create your own mod file and configure it to execute the compiled Autoccultist.dll as a standard dll mod.

+At the moment, there is no pre-bundled file for this; this mod is DIY.

 ## Configuration

 This automata is entirely configurable by yaml files.

-**WARNING**: This documentation is incomplete, and does not explain how to write the config files.
-More detailed documentation is forthcoming.
-Until then, inspect the config files included with the mod for examples.
+**WARNING**: This documentation is woefully incomplete, and major overhauls have been made since this was written.
+Some of it is still relevant, but you should study the config files included with the source rather than relying on this.

+Despite this, some of the documentation below is still somewhat accurate, and might provide some additional hints on how the system works.

 ### BrainConfig (brain.yml)